maruakinu/AWS-EC2-Deploy-Static-App/README.md

-AWS EC2 Deployment of Static Application
+AWS EC2 Deployment of Static Application in Ubuntu